 Because of the size of the lake and Acworth Beach on the northern shore, boaters are limited by the City of Acworth to using electric motors, or trolling motors, when moving about the lake.
 No gas powered motors or personal watercraft are allowed on the lake.

 Pets are welcome at all parks in the city of Acworth, with the exception of Acworth Beach and athletic facilities.

 Public parks are open from 7am to 11pm.
 Acworth Beach is open from dawn to dusk.
 Proctor Landing and Dallas Landing are open from 8am to 9pm.
-Acworth Beach and South Shore Beach are open for swimming between Memorial Day Weekend and Labor Day Weekend.
+Acworth Beach and South Shore Beach are open for swimming between the last Saturday in April and Labor Day Weekend.
 Proctor and Dallas Landing are open from mid April to Late September.